utkudarilmaz/komutan/README.md

 [FOOTER]
 ```

-You can find more details on [Conventional Commits](https://www.conventionalcommits.org)
+You can find more details on [Conventional Commits][d1d6b24a]
 about commit message rules.

 ### Rules

 1. Commit message's header section (TYPE[SUB-TYPE]: DESCRIPTION) can't be more
-   72 character.
+   than 72 character.
 2. Description's first character must be one of [a-z-.].
 3. Description's last character can't be one of . , !
 SPACE ? {} []